 In 2004, Silvercorp acquired the Ying project, a small producing mine in the Henan province, and exploration over the next two years led to the discovery of high-grade silver-lead-zinc mineralization in a multitude of narrow veins similar to the prolific Coeur d'Alene silver district in Idaho, U.S.A.
 On March 31, 2006, Silvercorp received its first mining permit from the Ministry of Land & Resources and commercial production of silver, lead and zinc from the Ying mine began the next day.
 Following on its success at the Ying mine, Silvercorp acquired three nearby mines – HPG, TLP & LM – to consolidate the Ying Mining District in 2007.

-Today, Silvercorp is China’s premier silver producer, with annual production of 6.0 million ounces of silver in fiscal year 2018.
-The Company also produced 61.9 million pounds of lead, 19.6 million pounds of zinc and 3,100 ounces of gold during the same period.
+Silvercorp is China’s premier silver producer, with production of 6.4 million ounces of silver, 64.8 million pounds of lead, 22.7 million pounds of zinc and 3,500 ounces of gold during the fiscal year ended March 31, 2019.
 In addition to its operational success, Silvercorp is considered a preferred mining company in the Henan province, having built a solid reputation for upholding high safety and environmental standards and for supporting local community initiatives.
 Additionally, Silvercorp has become the largest non-state-controlled company and one of the top tax payers in Luoyang City.
 Our strong brand name has been instrumental in gaining and building the support of city, county and provincial governments in China.